fmorenovr/fmorenovr.github.io/_posts/2017-06-10-Jekyll-a-setting-up-guide.md

 ![jekyll-install][jekyll_install]

-Finally, start the static web:
+Finally, start the static web by default in port 4000:

     jekyll serve